ignl/HappyReaction/README.md

 Maven archetype to quickly create React-Java app with all CRUD and search functionality out of box.
 It is based on Spring/Hibernate/QueryDsl stack on the backend and React/Semantic-UI on the front end.
 Adding a new entity with CRUD and search functionality will take only a few minutes and I hope to cut that down even more with code generation in the future.
 Quick intro blog post with pictures: https://intelligentjava.wordpress.com/2017/09/03/reactjavaspring-project-archetype/

+This archetype contains a self explanatory mini application instead of documentation.

 ## Quick start
 ### Start project
 ```bash